bcit-pollination/installation_instructions_pollination/docs/rpi/bluetooth_server.md

 To successfully complete this tutorial you will need:

-- a USB with enough space,
+- a USB with enough space and a name without spaces (ex: "USB", not "U SB"),
 - a Raspberry Pi with:
   - Raspbian OS
   - Bluetooth